Emmanuel ObergScreenwriter, Author, Creative Consultant

 In 2018, Emmanuel worked with BAFTA nominated writer David Joss Buckley (A Mind to Kill, Hinterland) on the eight part TV Series Cold Courage, an international coproduction between Finland, Belgium, Ireland and Iceland.
 Based on the bestselling novels by Pekka Hiltunen, this political thriller will premiere in 2020 on Viaplay in Scandinavia.
 Lionsgate handles the international rights.

 Emmanuel is the founding director of consulting and training company Screenplay Unlimited and the author of “Screenwriting Unchained”, an international bestseller on script development introducing his innovative Story-Type Method®.
 The second volume in the series, “The Screenwriter’s Troubleshooter”, was published in October 2019.
 A third volume, “Writing a Successful TV Series”, is scheduled for publication in 2020.

 Emmanuel also runs an internationally acclaimed three-day Advanced Development Workshop and two-day modules on thriller, comedy, animation and TV Series writing.
 His clients include ACE Producers, Screen Skills Ireland, the Netherlands Film Fund, NEM Zagreb and Creative Europe as well as studios and independent producers.

-Emmanuel lives in the UK with his wife and their two daughters.
-As a screenwriter, he is represented by Rachel Holroyd at Casarotto in London.
-For more information about Emmanuel’s writing or to contact his agent, please visit www.emmanueloberg.com.
+As a Film and TV screenwriter, Emmanuel is represented by Rachel Holroyd at Casarotto in London.
+For more information about his script training and consulting services, please visit www.screenplayunlimited.com.